The MMR vaccine is the best way to protect babies against mumps, measles and rubella.

 - more risk of pain where the injections are given

-- more trauma for your child
+- more distress for the child

-MMR has been responsible for a huge reduction in measles, mumps and rubella in children since it was introduced in the UK in 1988.
 Single vaccines against measles, mumps and rubella aren't available in the UK immunisation programme.

 The second dose of the MMR vaccine gives the best level of protection to the most number of children.